DavidSouza-Dev/Shorter-Ecommerce/README.md

 ### Deployed Page

-- [Shorter Ecommerce](https://shorter-ecommerce.vercel.app/) - A simple Ecommerce to show listed products that I went and show more details in another Page.
-There I can insert products to cart..
+- [Shorter Ecommerce](https://shorter-ecommerce.vercel.app/) - A simple Ecommerce to show listed products and show more details in another Page.
+There I can insert products to cart.